Contract Management Software Buyer’s Guide for Teams

 Start by identifying what your organization truly needs.
 This prevents you from selecting software based on flashy but unnecessary features.

-- Identify user types.
-Consider whether the tool will be used by legal only or across departments, and assess user tech comfort levels.
+2. Identify user types.
+Consider whether the platform will be used by legal only or across departments, and assess user tech comfort levels.

-- Document workflows.
-Outline your process from intake to renewal, flagging manual or slow steps.
+3. Document workflows.
+Outline your process from intake to renewal — including how Tasks & Deadlines are tracked — and flag manual or slow steps.

-- Define integration needs.
-Note essential connections like CRM, ERP, or e-signature tools.
+4. Define integration needs.
+Note essential connections like CRM, ERP, e-signature, or Microsoft 365.

-- Confirm security and compliance.
-Clarify data residency, audit trail, and access control requirements.
+5. Confirm security and compliance.
+Clarify EU data residency, audit trail, and access control requirements.

-💡 Pro Tip: Prioritize platforms based on your main goal—visibility and governance need reporting strength, while speed benefits from templates and self-service workflows.
+💡 Pro Tip: Prioritize platforms based on your main goal — visibility and governance need Reports & Analytics strength, while speed benefits from Contract Drafting templates and self-service intake.

 Step 2: Evaluate Essential Features